menu icon

 Instructions

-• This pattern is made in the round.
+• The moon granny square pattern is made in the round.

-• Round 1: With the blue yarn, make a mr, next ch x2 and then dc x12 into the mr, sl st to first dc (12).
+• Round 1: With the blue yarn, make a mr, next ch x2 (DOES NOT COUNT AS A STITCH) and then dc x12 into the mr, sl st to first dc (12).
 If you find it difficult making a magic ring you can chain 4, slip stitch it together, and then in the newly formed circle, ch x2 and dc x12 in the hole, then sl st to first dc.
 (12)

 • Round 3: Ch x1 and then sc inc, sc, sc inc in blue.